cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 ### fqcn
 The fully qualified class name (fqcn) of the Report to build, e.g.
 "**juneberry.reporting.summary.Summary**".

+## Details - Experiment Outline Extensions
+This section provides more information about each of the extension fields to the basic Report structure that are specific to "reports" stanzas found in experiment outline configs.

+### classes
+A string used in a ROC Report indicating which classes to produce ROC curves for on the ROC plot.

+### test_tag
+A string matching one of the tags in the 'tests' section of the experiment outline.
+A Report of the type indicated by the 'fqcn' will be generated for every model/eval dataset combination that matches this test tag.

+## Details - Experiment Extensions
+This section provides more information about each of the extension fields to the basic Report structure that are specific to "reports" stanzas found in experiment outline configs.

+### classes
+A string used in a ROC Report indicating which classes to produce ROC curves for on the ROC plot.

+### tests
+A string which should match one of the tags in the experiment.
+The data from the indicated test will be used to generate the report.

 ### kwargs
 A dictionary containing all the arguments to pass into the `__init__` method of the